 The campaign goal was to increase awareness and catch the public’s attention for quite the world-famous Dior Forever Foundation, as well as showcase the variety of shades available.

-When it came to campaign execution they set the posting schedule to one post per day over 67 consecutive days.
+When it came to campaign execution, they set the posting schedule to one post per day over 67 consecutive days.
 Yes!
 67 influencers wearing 67 shades over 67 days.
-These Influencers brought 2.66m Audience Reach (+33%).
+These Influencers brought a 2.66m Audience Reach (+33%).

 2. Dunkin donuts

 Dunkin’ Donuts’ marketing strategy rallies espresso lovers with the “Sipping is believing” campaign.
-Dunkin influencer marketing campaigns are more focused on finding nano influencers who have settled a more intimate relationship with their followers.
+Dunkin influencer marketing campaigns focus on finding nano influencers who have settled a more intimate relationship with their followers.

 Although Brand message and hashtag usage remained consistent throughout the posts, this is one of the greatest influencer marketing examples that influencers were given room to create personalized messages and add creativity to the campaign.

-GoPro is among brands that work with influencers to fuel its content with great marketing strategies.
+GoPro is among the brands that work with influencers to fuel its content with great Instagram marketing strategies.
 During the COVID-19 pandemic, GoPro launched the #HomePro challenge for people who were stuck indoors.